Brett-Kennedy/GeneticDecisionTree/README.md

 ```python
 gdt.export_tree(x)
 ```
+Draws a representation of the final decision tree discovered during fitting and used during prediction.

 ### Verbose Output
 The fit process allows verbose output.
 If this is enabled, each iteration we see: